spatialos/UnrealGDK/README.md

 ## Give us feedback
 We have released the GDK for Unreal this early in development because we want your feedback.
 Please come and talk to us about the software and the documentation via: [Discord](https://discordapp.com/channels/311273633307951114/339471548647866368) - [Forums](https://forums.improbable.io/) - [GitHub issues in this repository](https://github.com/spatialos/UnrealGDK/issues).

-## Where to get the GDK and example projects
+## Where to get the GDK and related projects
 The GDK and its example projects are available on GitHub.
 * [GDK: github.com/spatialos/UnrealGDK](https://github.com/spatialos/UnrealGDK)
 * [The SpatialOS Unreal Engine fork](https://github.com/improbableio/UnrealEngine/tree/4.20-SpatialOSUnrealGDK)